Scripture Reading: Psalms 45 - 47 …

 Since these things are true, what difference does it make in your daily life?
 When you are tempted to be discouraged, to give in to temptation, to live for the things of the world, do you see how believing in Jesus and knowing that He IS King gives you direction, focus, purpose and meaning for everything you do?
 In your family, in the Church, at work and in your leisure, Jesus calls you to serve Him and to remember who HE is, so you will know who YOU are: a child of THE KING!

-Worship the King with joy today and find in Him all you need, remembering that "God is our refuge and strength, an ever-present help in trouble. therefore, we will not fear … The LORD Almighty is with us; the God of Jacob is our fortress!"
+Worship the King with joy today and find in Him all you need, remembering always that, “God is our refuge and strength, an ever-present help in trouble.
+Therefore, we will not fear … The LORD Almighty is with us; the God of Jacob is our fortress!"

-"Almighty God, through Your anointed King we find strength, rest, hope, joy and peace.
-Help me daily to set my heart and my mind on worship, giving my life to serve You in the name of Your Son Jesus and by the power of Your Spirit who lives within me.
+"Almighty God, through Your anointed King I find strength, rest, hope, joy and peace.
+Help me daily to set my heart and my mind on worshiping You, giving my life to serve You in the name of Your Son Jesus and by the power of Your Spirit who lives within me.
 Remind me often that not only will You give me all I need, but that You ARE all I need!
-May I be still amidst the rush of the world so that I may know that YOU are God, and live to give You praise, in Jesus' name, Amen"
+May I live every day to give You praise, in Jesus' name, Amen"